kushyzee/100-days-of-code/log.md

 **Thoughts**: I didn't have access to my laptop today, so I used my phone to create a simple calculator program in C programming.
 It does simple arithmetic operations (addition, subtraction, multiplication and division

+### Day 48: August 12.
+2022

+**Today's progress**: Started working on Harvard's CS50 lab 5 project

+**Thoughts**: I still haven't fully understand the project, but at least I know about some of the things I am to do.
+I will have to go through the guidelines again to try figure out how to do the tasks given in the project